Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/DGX Spark (Day01B)：Local Access from Same Subnet Guide 20251220B.md

 Method 2

-Find the text `inet addr:` or `inet`, followed by an address that starts with (192.168.x.x)—this is the DGX Spark's internal IP address on the same subnet—and make a note of it.
+Find the text `inet addr:` or `inet`, followed by an address that starts with (192.168.x.x)—this is the DGX Spark's intranet IP address on the same subnet—and make a note of it.
 ```
 ifconfig
 ```